Disclaimer:

 - the pilot is an employee (or similar) of an air carrier or aircraft operator; and

-Is it allowed to register and then fly an aircraft in an EU Member State when the aircraft is owned by a company incorporated in the European Union, but the owner of that company is a Russian natural person?
+Is it allowed to register and then fly an aircraft in an EU Member State when the aircraft is owned by a company incorporated in the European Union but the owner of that company is a Russian natural person?

-- If the owner of the company is a Russian citizen, the aircraft is not allowed to take off, land in or overfly the European Union in accordance with Article 3d of Regulation (EU) No 833/2014.
+- If the owner of the company is a Russian citizen, the aircraft is not allowed to take off from, land in or overfly the European Union in accordance with Article 3d of Regulation (EU) No 833/2014.
 The fact that the company is registered in an EU Member State does not change this.

-- It is not possible to provide any economic resources, which includes services, to persons subject to an asset freeze and a prohibition to make resources available under EU sanctions (e.g. Regulation (EU) No 269/2014).
+- It is not possible to provide any economic resources, which includes services, to persons subject to an asset freeze and/or a prohibition to make resources available under EU sanctions (e.g. Regulation (EU) No 269/2014).
 Hence, it would not be possible to register any aircraft owned, directly or indirectly, or otherwise controlled by ‘listed’ Russian persons.

 Why do the restrictive measures not include a general ban on an air carrier established in the European Union (an aircraft operator certificate (AOC) holder) from operating aircraft that would fall within the scope of Article 3d(1) of Regulation (EU) No 833/2014 for flights outside the European Union?